RenWro/42Berlin_Born2BeRoot/README.md

 6. Viewing Cron Jobs: Use crontab -l to list all the cron jobs for the current user.
 7. Deleting Cron Jobs: Use crontab -r to remove all cron jobs for the current user.
 If you want to be prompted before removing each job, use crontab -i.

+Operation of each crontab parameter:

+m ➤ Corresponds to the minute at which the script will be executed, the value ranges from 0 to 59.

+h ➤ The exact hour, the 24-hour format is used, the values range from 0 to 23, with 0 being 12:00 midnight. dom ➤ refers to the day of the month, for example, you can specify 15 if you want to execute every day 15.

+dow ➤ means the day of the week, it can be numeric (0 to 7, where 0 and 7 are Sunday) or the first three letters of the day in English: mon, tue, wed, thu, fri, sat, sun.

+user ➤ Defines the user who will execute the command, it can be root, or another user as long as it has permission to execute the script.

+command ➤ Refers to the command or the absolute path of the script to be executed.

 <h3>Monitoring</h3>